400yk/ppt_translate/backend/docs/REFERRAL_SYSTEM_PLAN.md

 ## Phase 4: Integration Points

 ### 4.1 Translation Page Integration
-- [ ] Add popup trigger logic to translation page
+- [x] Add popup trigger logic to translation page
-  - [ ] Show during translation process (around 40% progress)
+  - [x] Show during translation process (around 20% progress)
-  - [ ] Trigger after user clicks translate button and translation is in progress
+  - [x] Trigger after user clicks translate button and translation is in progress
-  - [ ] **Only show to users with active membership** (guests, unpaid, and expired users won't see popup)
+  - [x] **Only show to users with active membership** (guests, unpaid, and expired users won't see popup)
-  - [ ] Implement smart timing (when user is waiting and has time to engage)
+  - [x] Implement smart timing (when user is waiting and has time to engage)
-  - [ ] Respect user preferences (don't show again)
+  - [x] Respect user preferences (LocalStorage-based "don't show again")
-  - [ ] Keep popup visible regardless of translation result
+  - [x] Keep popup visible regardless of translation result
-  - [ ] Only hide popup when user explicitly closes it (X button)
+  - [x] Only hide popup when user explicitly closes it (X button)

-- [ ] Integration with TranslationForm component:
+- [x] Integration with TranslationForm component:
-  - [ ] Monitor progress state from `translateFileAsync` function
+  - [x] Monitor progress state from `translateFileAsync` function
-  - [ ] Trigger popup when progress reaches 40%
+  - [x] Trigger popup when progress reaches 20%
-  - [ ] Pass translation context to popup (user is actively using the service)
+  - [x] Pass translation context to popup (user is actively using the service)
-  - [ ] Handle popup state alongside translation progress state
+  - [x] Handle popup state alongside translation progress state
+  - [x] Added membership status prop to TranslationForm
+  - [x] Connected share and feedback callbacks from translate page

 ### 4.2 Registration Page Integration
 - [ ] Update registration form to handle both code types
 - [ ] Pre-fill referral code from URL parameter into "invitation code" input
 - [ ] Show appropriate bonus message based on code type:
-  - [ ] Referral codes: "You and your friend will both get 3 days free!"
+  - [ ] Referral codes: "You and your friend will both get 3 days free!" (if code is unused)
+  - [ ] Referral codes: "This referral code has already been used" (if code is used)
   - [ ] Invitation codes: "You will get 7 days free!" (existing behavior)
 - [ ] Validate code and detect type (referral vs invitation)
+- [ ] **First come, first served** for referral codes (no email validation needed)
 - [ ] Set membership expiry date when users use any valid code

 ### 4.3 Profile Page Integration